 - [Vaal Ancestral Warchief Totem] The vaal version of the skill gives 32% MORE damage, and the skill inherently can have 2 totems active.
 Use this button for boss deletion.
 This skill shares soul gain prevention with vaal haste/vaal ground slam, but nothing prevents you from hitting both at the same time for absurd burst damage.
 I generally don't suggest you waste time casting the non vaal version of this skill.
 Levels/Quality don't matter.

 - [Blood Rage] This skill gives a chance to gain frenzy charges on kill.(4% attack speed and 4% MORE damage each).
 The only issue with blood rage is it takes 4% of your life per second which when waiting for boss phases can mean your degenerating life rather than regenerating.

 * Can keep the gem at a much lower level so that you need significantly less dexterity across gear.

 * THIS GEM REQUIRES 155 DEX AT LVL 20.
 AT LVL 11 IT REQUIRES ONLY 111 DEX

 * +1% ATTACK SPEED EVERY 2 LEVELS, +0.2 SECONDS DURATION PER LEVEL.

 - [Seismic Cry] Allows for a very short term very large boost to damage.
 More impressive for when you have 10+mil dps and can kill t16 map bosses in less than 4 hits.
-Very good, although not that worth it for anything but bosses, which is why I don't particularly feel the warbringer ascendancy node is worth it, as it would lower the damage/speed the rest of the time.
+Very good, although you dont need to press it for anything but bosses

 -LOW PRIORITY ADDITIONAL DAMAGE BOOSTS, TWO OPTIONS: